These sourdough cheese scones are tender and cheesy with a hint of fresh chives. They're a great use for discard sourdough starter.

 The cheese

-You can use what cheese you like in these sourdough scones, but those with a stronger flavor are preferable, such as cheddar cheese.
+You can use whatever cheese you like in these sourdough scones, but those with a stronger flavor are preferable, such as cheddar cheese.

 Alternatively use a mixture of different cheeses to bring the flavor, such as mixing a milder Edam cheese with stronger parmesan.